-Matt Hulse (Oxford, 1968) is an artist working with moving image, music, sound, performance, social media, word and community.
+Matt Hulse is an artist working with moving image, music, sound, performance, social media, word and community.

 In 2013 he completed his second feature film Dummy Jim.

-In 2014 he toured the film independently across Scotland with support from Film Hub Scotland reaching capacity audiences in remoter areas such as Wick, Portsoy and Glenesk.
+In 2014 he toured the film independently throughout Scotland with electronica duo The Twelve Hour Foundation.
+Film Hub Scotland’s first national tour, the project drew capacity audiences, including remoter areas such as Wick, Portsoy and Glenesk.

-In 2013 Matt was included in The Future 40, a list of 40 Scottish storytellers that publishers Canongate believes will dominate the next 40 years of creative life in Scotland.
+In 2013 Matt Hulse was amongst The Future 40, a list of 40 Scottish storytellers that publishers Canongate believes will dominate the next 40 years of creative life in Scotland.

-He is currently developing projects in China, North Korea and the UK.
+He is developing projects in China, North Korea, USA and across the UK.